City-Owned Land Sale Programs

 Third-party brokers are sometimes used to help facilitate the sale of select City-owned properties.
 The broker will market a property in advance of a public notice being placed in a local newspaper.

-Historic Buildings For Sale
+City-owned Surplus Buildings For Sale